tamarin-prover/tamarin-prover/manual/src/003_example.md

 approximation, both represent they intruder's knowledge and are only used to make the tool's reasoning more efficient.

-Now click on *Multiset rewriting rules and axioms* on the left.
+Now click on *Multiset rewriting rules* on the left.

 ![FirstExample Multiset Rewriting
 Rules](../images/tamarin-tutorial-multiset-rules.jpg